antoineMoPa/glsl-autoreload-cplusplus/README.md

 # ShaderGif native

-A simple command line tool to run shaders.
+A simple linux command line tool to run shaders.
 Good for offline shader sketches.

 Why use a command line tool for graphical stuff?
 With a command-line tool, you can use your preferred editor, you can automate it, things are simple.
-Command lines are actually made to be used by humans.
+Command lines are actually made to be used by humans and I want to promote the terminal.

 # Building:

 	sudo apt-get install freeglut3-dev
 	make all
-	sudo make install
+	sudo make install	# (optional)
-	./shadergif
+	./shadergif			# or just `shadergif` if you did `make install`

 # Removing